wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/Run-Debug-Settings.png)

    With Python selected, and press the "+" button to create a new run configuration.
-For "Script path", add the path to your `manage.py` file in your project root directory , and for "Parameters" add `runserver` as the command.
+For "Script path", add the path to your `manage.py` file that will be in your project root directory, and for "Parameters" add `runserver` as the command.
    Then press "Ok".

     ![ScreenShot](images/RunningServer.png)